-Seahawks place DT Bryan Mone on COVID-19 reserve list, CB Tre Flowers on Injured Reserve
+Seahawks place DT Bryan Mone on COVID-19 reserve list, CB Tre Flowers on injured reserve

 Flowers has started seven games this season and each of the past five as a replacement for injured Quinton Dunbar and Shaquill Griffin.

 Griffin is now back, and with Flowers out, the Seahawks will roll with D.J.
-Reed at cornerback on Sunday.
+Reed at cornerback Sunday.
 Reed started two games earlier this year at left cornerback and will now start at right cornerback in place of Flowers with Griffin on the left side.

 Flowers played every snap in Monday night’s 23-17 win over the Eagles but coach Pete Carroll said he suffered a hamstring injury at some point.